x3l51/LanDeviceScanUtil/README.md

 For the scripts with email you have to enter your credentials.

-The script `network_scan_email_compare.py` has list with all devices it has ever seen and does compare every new scan with if it has already seen the devices.
+The script `network_scan_email_compare.py` has a list with all devices it has ever seen.
 If an unknown device is detected, the email is sent.

 ```
 --@server:/testing $ sudo python3 network_scan_email_compare.py